Having a foreign driving licence registered, exchanged or converted

 The form and the supporting documents can also be submitted in person at the 'Guichet.lu - Reception Desk', 11, rue Notre-Dame (opposite the Knuedler underground parking), in Luxembourg city.

-Depending on the applicant's situation, additional documents may be required.
+Depending on your situation, additional documents may be required.

 Exchange

-To exchange their foreign driving licence for a Luxembourg one, holders send the form (see 'Online services and forms') to the SNCA Driving Licence Office by post, accompanied by the following documents:
+To have your foreign driving licence exchanged for a Luxembourg one, you must send the form (see 'Online services and forms') to the SNCA Driving Licence Office by post, accompanied by the following documents:

 • a EUR 30 tax stamp (timbre de chancellerie) to be obtained from the SNCA or from the Registration Duties, Estates and VAT Authority (Administration de l'enregistrement, des domaines et de la TVA - AED), or to be paid by card at the 'Guichet.lu - Reception Desk', 11, rue Notre-Dame in Luxembourg city;